crillab/metrics/docs/scalpel-config.md

     command-line: ./my-great-xpware -v value
 ```

-When you specify informations about experiment-wares, only their names
+When you specify information about experiment-wares, only their names are
-are required.
+required.
 The name of an experiment-ware must uniquely identify this experiment-ware
 in the campaign, and must match the one that *Scalpel* will extract from
 your campaign files.
-For all other informations you specify, you may use any key you want to
+For all other information you specify, you may use any key you want to
-identify these informations.
+identify this information.

 Also, note that you are not required to use the same keys for all
 experiment-wares.
-You may also omit experiment-wares for which you do not need more informations
+You may also omit experiment-wares for which you do not need more information
-than those mentionned in the campaign files: these experiment-wares will
+than those mentioned in the campaign files: these experiment-wares will
 simply be discovered when parsing the files.

 Moreover, you may simply specify the list of the experiment-wares used